-(ii) at the same time as it has intimated to the stock exchange, all material events and/or information as disclosed under regulation 51 of the SEBI LODR Regulations in so far as it relates to the interest, principal, issue and terms of Debentures, rating, creation of charge on the assets, notices, resolutions and meetings of Debenture Holders. (k) maintain, at all times, a minimum of one-time asset cover throughout the life of the Debentures in respect of the outstanding Debentures and interest accrued thereon; (1) not declare any dividend to the shareholders in any year until the Company has paid or made satisfactory provision for the payment of the installments (m) of principal and interest due on the Debentures. not be entitled to any immunity or privilege (sovereign or otherwise) from any set- off, judgment, execution, attachment or other legal process; (n) comply with all the provisions and disclosure requirements as mentioned in the SEBI (Debenture Trustees) Regulations, 1993, the SEBI NCS Regulations, the Act, the Issuance of Non-convertible Debentures(Reserve Bank) Directions, 2010 (1f applicable), as amended from time to time and/or any other notification circular, press release issued by the SEBI / RBI, from time to time and comply with all applicable directions/guidelines in relation to the issue of Debentures; (0) send to the Stock Exchanges for dissemination, while submitting quarterly / annual financial results, under Regulation 52(4) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, inter-alia the following information (to the extent applicable to the Company) along with the financial results: (i) debt-equity ratio; (ii) net worth; (iii) net profit after tax; (iv) earnings per share; (iv) earnings per share; (v) current ratio; (vi) long term debt to working capital; (vii) bad debts to account receivable ratio; (viii) current liability ratio; (ix) total debts to total assets; (x) debtors' turnover; inventory turnover; (x) debtors' turnover; inventory turnover; (xi) operation margin percentage (xii) net profit marginpercentage; and (xiii) sector specific equivalent ratios, as applicable. (p) Any further information which may be required to be submitted to the Stock Exchange pursuant to LODR Regulations and applicable laws, as amended from time to time.
-Any other covenants as may be mentioned in the Debenture Trust Deed Description regarding Security (where applicable) I. SECURITY including type of security (a) The Debentures shall be secured by way of: (movable/immovable/tangible (i) a first ranking exclusive and continuing charge to be created pursuant etc.), type of charge (pledge/ to an unattested deed of hypothecation, dated on or about the hypothecation/ mortgage etc.), date of creation of Effective Date, executed or to be executed and delivered by the Issuer in a form acceptable to the Debenture Trustee (" Deed of security/ likely date of Hypothecation") over the receivables (both present and future) creation of security, minimum arising out of identified book debts/loan receivables of the Issuer and security cover, revaluation, replacement of security, all rights under the relevant loan documents in respect of the aforementioned identified book debts/loan receivables, and as set out interest to the debenture in the Deed of Hypothecation (" Hypothecated Assets "); and holder over and above the (ii) such other security interest/contractual comfort as may be agreed coupon rate as specified in the Trust Deed and disclosed between the Issuer and the Debenture Holders ((i) and (ii) above are collectively referred to as the " Transaction Security ").
+- (ii) at the same time as it has intimated to the stock exchange, all material events and/or information as disclosed under regulation 51 of the SEBI LODR Regulations in so far as it relates to the interest, principal, issue and terms of Debentures, rating, creation of charge on the assets, notices, resolutions and meetings of Debenture Holders.

+- (k) maintain, at all times, a minimum of one-time asset cover throughout the life of the Debentures in respect of the outstanding Debentures and interest accrued thereon;

+- not declare any dividend to the shareholders in any year until the Company has paid or made satisfactory provision for the payment of the installments of principal and interest due on the Debentures.

+- (m) not be entitled to any immunity or privilege (sovereign or otherwise) from any set- off, judgment, execution, attachment or other legal process;

+- (n) comply with all the provisions and disclosure requirements as mentioned in the SEBI (Debenture Trustees) Regulations, 1993, the SEBI NCS Regulations, the Act, the Issuance of Non-convertible Debentures(Reserve Bank) Directions, 2010 (1f applicable), as amended from time to time and/or any other notification circular, press release issued by the SEBI / RBI, from time to time and comply with all applicable directions/guidelines in relation to the issue of Debentures;

+- (o) send to the Stock Exchanges for dissemination, while submitting quarterly / annual financial results, under Regulation 52(4) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, inter-alia the following information (to the extent applicable to the Company) along with the financial results:

+- (i) debt-equity ratio;

+- (ii) net worth;

+- (iii) net profit after tax;

+- (iv) earnings per share;

+- (v) current ratio:

+- (vi) long term debt to working capital;

+- (vii) bad debts to account receivable ratio;

+- (viii) current liability ratio;

+- (ix) total debts to total assets;

+- (x) debtors' turnover; inventory turnover;

+- (xi) operation margin percentage

+- (xii) net profit marginpercentage; and

+- (xiii) sector specific equivalent ratios, as applicable.

+- (p) Any further information which may be required to be submitted to the Stock Exchange pursuant to LODR Regulations and applicable laws, as amended from time to time.

+- (q) Any other covenants as may be mentioned in the Debenture Trust Deed